 Douglas Waley is the Fish Welfare Programme Leader at Eurogroup for Animals.
 He leads political advocacy work at the EU level on the welfare of farmed and wild fish and aquatic invertebrates, and supports a working group of member animal advocacy organisations in their own projects and in collaborating together.

 Pauline believes that behaviour change is key to solving environmental problems and that business should be a force for good.
-She manages multi million conservation and climate grants in her current role as a Senior Environment Advocacy Manager at Bloomberg Philanthropies.
-Prior to joining the Foundation, Pauline led the responsible sourcing strategy for some of the products with the highest human rights and environmental risks at Tesco PLC, securing leadership buy-in for industry leading commitments.
+She currently leads the climate and responsible Investment strategy at Aegon UK.
+She previously managed multi million conservation grants for Bloomberg Philanthropies and led the responsible sourcing strategy for some of the products with the highest human rights and environmental risks at Tesco PLC.

 Yip Fai Tse